carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ### Script parameters

-The Process script block can be defined dynamically using Nextflow variables.
+The command in the script block can be defined dynamically using Nextflow variables.
-To reference a variable in the script block you can use the `$` in front of the variable name and additionally add `{}` around the variable name e.g. `${params.genome}`.
+To reference a variable in the script block you can use the `$` in front of the netxflow variable name, and additionally you can add `{}` around the variable name e.g. `${params.genome}`.

 ~~~
 //nextflow params variable